Pixxel123/PCSX2-Helper-Bot/README.md

   The first part of the bot call, `CPUBot!`, `GPUBot!`, etc **is NOT case-sensitive** and requires a space after the `!`.

-* The bot currently does not support more than one CPU or GPU model lookup at a time.

 * The bot will only reply to a comment once.
 Edited comments after a reply is made will not be seen.

 * The bot will not see comments between it going down and starting back up, as it will pull from new submissions upon starting.
 In which case, try again in a few minutes.